 - Mini Shares (16 weeks, 1/2 bu. box): $475

 - Each share includes a weekly newsletter of farm musings, recipes, and tips for handling and preserving your produce.Payments need to either be in full at time of registration, or half can be paid at time of registration, along with a pre-dated July 15 check for your 2nd half payment.
 If these payment plans pose a hardship for you or cost is an issue, let us know and we can set up a payment plan or talk about a sliding scale fee.

 WORK SHARE OPPORTUNITY

 All CSA members are welcome to visit the farm at any time--we ask that you contact us before you come to make sure that we are home.
-We will offer three farm tours and potlucks throughout the season.
-A strawberry u-pick event in late June, a potato dig in July, and a fall harvest festival with a pumpkin pick allows members to see "their" farm, harvest some free u-pick crops, meet the farmers, and get to know other CSA members!
+We will offer two farm tours throughout the season.
+A strawberry u-pick event in late June and a fall harvest festival in September with a pumpkin pick allows members to see "their" farm, harvest some free u-pick crops, meet the farmers, and get to know other CSA members!

 WHAT IS A CSA FARM?